 Place styles, sizes and colors of product on the sales floor so they are available for the customer.

-• The most important skills for a maintenance team member to have in this position are dexterity.
-In this excerpt that we gathered from a maintenance team member resume, you'll understand why: "many repair and maintenance tasks, such as repairing small devices, connecting or attaching components, and using hand tools, require a steady hand and good hand–eye coordination."
-According to resumes we found, dexterity can be used by a maintenance team member in order to "qualified to operate forklifts, man-lift, scissor lift, plasma-arc cutter, oxy-acetylene torch and mig welder. "
+Dexterity.
+The most essential soft skill for a maintenance team member to carry out their responsibilities is dexterity.
+This skill is important for the role because "many repair and maintenance tasks, such as repairing small devices, connecting or attaching components, and using hand tools, require a steady hand and good hand–eye coordination."
+Additionally, a maintenance team member resume shows how their duties depend on dexterity: "qualified to operate forklifts, man-lift, scissor lift, plasma-arc cutter, oxy-acetylene torch and mig welder. "

-• Another trait important for fulfilling maintenance team member duties is troubleshooting skills.
-According to a maintenance team member resume, "workers find, diagnose, and repair problems."
-Here's an example of how maintenance team members are able to utilize troubleshooting skills: "engineer new advancements to robots and jigs to ensure quality for the company and ease for troubleshooting. "
+Troubleshooting skills.
+Another soft skill that's essential for fulfilling maintenance team member duties is troubleshooting skills.
+The role rewards competence in this skill because "workers find, diagnose, and repair problems."
+According to a maintenance team member resume, here's how maintenance team members can utilize troubleshooting skills in their job responsibilities: "engineer new advancements to robots and jigs to ensure quality for the company and ease for troubleshooting. "

-• Customer-service skills is also an important skill for maintenance team members to have.
-This example of how maintenance team members use this skill comes from a maintenance team member resume, "these workers interact with customers on a regular basis" Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "follow procedures to prepare food products for customers, maintaining the highest level of product quality and cleanliness. "
+Customer-service skills.
+This is an important skill for maintenance team members to perform their duties.
+For an example of how maintenance team member responsibilities depend on this skill, consider that "these workers interact with customers on a regular basis."
+This excerpt from a resume also shows how vital it is to everyday roles and responsibilities of a maintenance team member: "follow procedures to prepare food products for customers, maintaining the highest level of product quality and cleanliness. ".

 Maintenance Team Member Resume